-Example: Evaluation findings, including case studies, can be used on social media to promote the organisation's activities.
-These could be stories of young people who, thanks to your support, acquired new competences and then found a satisfying job.
+Example: Example: Evaluation findings, including case studies, can be used on social media to promote the organisation's activities.
+These could be stories of young people who, thanks to your support, acquired new competences and then found a satisfying job or successfully run their own business.

 Overall, evaluation has many benefits.
-Introducing it to everyday work can be a very useful support for managing an organisation - strengthening credibility and improving its image, educating and motivating staff, raising funds by showing evidence of project impact, and above all, the effective fulfillment of the assigned mission.
+Introducing it to everyday work can be a very useful support for managing an organisation - strengthening credibility and improving its image, educating and motivating staff, raising funds by showing evidence of project impact, and above all, the effective fulfilment of the assigned mission.

-This possibility is provided by impact evaluation, which is described in chapter 2.4.
+^{}This possibility is provided by impact evaluation, which is described in chapter 2.4.

-APTER 2 PREPARING FOR THE EVALUATION
+PREPARING FOR THE EVALUATION